 The first Canadian firefighter novels written by a Canuck firefighter are here.
 They’ve had some great reviews so check out the writing samples on this site.
-Bookkus has decided to take all three on so they’ll be in paperback sometime in 2014.
+Bookkus has decided to take all three beginning with FINAL RESPONSE in paperback and eBook June of 2014 via Amazon.

 Courage is being scared to death… and saddling up anyway. – John Wayne